 Founded to support the youth of Lewiston-Auburn through academics, the arts and athletics and provide a safe space while building unity across lines of difference, Tree Street Youth had the perfect home in downtown Lewiston.
 The residential neighborhood located across from the local elementary school is home to many of the children Tree Street Youth serves.
-The center is a vibrant hub of daily activity for over 145 kids and is the only center in the area focused on meeting both the educational and social needs of at-risk youth.
-When the building went up for sale it threatened the future of this fledging program.
-Julia Sleeper, Executive Director turned to the Genesis Fund for help.
-Technical assistance from the Genesis Fund helped guide Tree Street through the successful acquisition of the building helping sustain the organization and plan for its future growth.
+The center is a vibrant hub of daily activity for over 145, kids and is the only center in the area focused on meeting both the educational and social needs of at-risk youth.
+When the building went up for sale, it threatened the future of this fledgling program.
+Julia Sleeper, Executive Director, turned to The Genesis Fund for help.
+Technical assistance from The Genesis Fund helped guide Tree Street through the successful acquisition of the building, helping sustain the organization and plan for its future growth.

-Tree Street Youth connected with the Genesis Fund when we were going through some tough decisions about what to do with our center’s facility as it is the home and most vital part of our programming.
+Tree Street Youth connected with the Genesis Fund when we were going through some tough decisions about what to do with our center’s facility - as it is the home and most vital part of our programming.
 It had recently been put up for sale.
-As a Founder and Director of Tree Street my strongest skills were in working with at risk youth, and I had very little experience with commercial real estate or the many steps of planning it takes for an organization to acquire property.
-Technical assistance from the Genesis Fund helped me learn what was needed and coordinate tremendous community support that enables us to a permanent home for the first time ever!
-For a young non-profit like Tree Street the support and guidance of the Genesis Fund was vital in making this possible for not only our organization but our youth, families, and the community that we serve.
+As a Founder and Director of Tree Street my strongest skills were in working with at-risk youth, and I had very little experience with commercial real estate or the many steps of planning it takes for an organization to acquire property.
+Technical assistance from The Genesis Fund helped me learn what was needed and coordinate tremendous community support that enabled us to acquire a permanent home for the first time ever!
+For a young non-profit like Tree Street, the support and guidance of The Genesis Fund was vital in making this possible for not only our organization, but our youth, families, and the community that we serve.
 Without their support we truly would not be where we are today as an organization.
-Their impact was truly life changing for so many and we could not be more grateful.
+Their impact was truly life-changing for so many, and we could not be more grateful.

 Julia Sleeper, Executive Director, Tree Street Youth

-At Habitat for Humanity/7 Rivers Maine, we feel very fortunate to have a partner like the Genesis Community Loan Fund.
-As a small non-profit, our biggest obstacle to meeting our mission is funding and long term sustainability.
-Working with Genesis to create a long term sustainability strategy by accessing our mortgage portfolio for leveraging funds from Genesis was a great experience.
-This cash infusion helped us create our "Project Development Fund" which we invested to provide long term project and program sustainability.
-Genesis being willing to think outside of the box has had a major positive impact on our organization.
+At Habitat for Humanity/7 Rivers Maine, we feel very fortunate to have a partner like The Genesis Community Loan Fund.
+As a small non-profit, our biggest obstacle to meeting our mission is funding and long-term sustainability.
+Working with The Genesis Fund to create a long-term sustainability strategy by accessing our mortgage portfolio for leveraging funds from Genesis was a great experience.
+This cash infusion helped us create our "Project Development Fund" which we invested to provide long-term project and program sustainability.
+The Genesis Fund's willingness to think outside of the box has had a major positive impact on our organization.